Dolby Atmos Best Speaker Setup Practices In the Home

 Dolby Atmos Myths & Facts with Star Wars Recording & Mixing Engineer

-To help guide us on our way, Audioholics founder Gene DellaSala recently hosted a John Traunwieser, a recording and mixing engineer for film and television, whose credits include work on multiple Star Wars movies, the Hunger Games franchise, and other big titles.
+To help guide us on our way, Audioholics founder Gene DellaSala recently hosted a livestream with John Traunwieser, a recording and mixing engineer for film and television, whose credits include work on multiple Star Wars movies, the Hunger Games franchise, and other big titles.
 John offered unique insights from the perspective of a professional whose job it is to record and mix orchestras at Fox Studios, Warner Brothers, and Sony Pictures in Los Angeles, as well as at Air Studios and Abbey Road in London.
 John has worked with many notable composers, including James Newton Howard, John Williams, John Powell, Hans Zimmer, Henry Jackman, and John Debney.
 He also works as a mix tech at the Fox Studios dubbing stages, assisting several Oscar-winning mixers.
 His hands-on experience working in the Dolby Atmos format helped us to bridge the sometimes sizable gap between the intent of the artists and professionals who create our entertainment content, and us — the folks at home who want to enjoy that content in a way that satisfies our individual needs while simultaneously respecting the effort and care that went into crafting it.
-Let’s get started with some background information on what Dolby Atmos is, and how it works.with
+Let’s get started with some background information on what Dolby Atmos is, and how it works.

 Dolby Atmos Primer